mehulagg/gitlab/doc/integration/auth0.md

 On the sign-in page there should now be an Auth0 icon below the regular sign-in form.
 Click the icon to begin the authentication process.
 Auth0 asks the user to sign in and authorize the GitLab application.
-If if the user authenticates successfully, the user is returned to GitLab and signed in.
+If the user authenticates successfully, the user is returned to GitLab and signed in.